cloudfoundry/uaa/docs/login/Login-APIs.md

 to other authentication credentials with a configuration change in the Login Server (by adding a different `AuthenticationManager` to the `AutologinController`).

+The autologin code can also be used to establish the user session without hitting /oauth/authorize.
+The code obtained above in step 1 can be used to perform a GET to `/autologin`.
+This logs the user in for the duration of the session.